- Is toddler aggression normal

 Knowing when to worry about these externalizing behaviors can be difficult.

-While some parents are taking the “it’s just a phase” approach, others are taking strict measures to stop it.
+While some parents take the “it’s just a phase” approach, others take strict measures to stop it.
 Both of these discipline strategies could make matters worse.

 Although toddler aggressive behavior such as kicking, biting, and hitting the parent are common toddler behaviors, they must not be ignored or treated as “just a phase.”

-In toddlerhood, belligerent behavior is also correlated with worse social competence, academic functioning3, and the likelihood of school dropout4.
-Chronic extreme aggression is also a risk factor for serious physical violence, theft, and delinquency in adolescence5.
+In toddlerhood, belligerent behavior is also correlated with worse social competence, academic functioning, and the likelihood of school dropout.
+Chronic extreme aggression is also a risk factor for serious physical violence, theft, and delinquency in adolescence.3–5

 But the good news is early intervention can yield better results.
-It’s important to address your toddler’s aggression as early as possible 6.
+Addressing your toddler’s aggression as early as possible is important.6

 A study was conducted with 54 mother-toddler dyads and found that seemingly unprovoked aggression in toddlers was usually preceded by an escalating series of misbehaviors that mothers either didn’t notice or failed to address effectively.